morejava/Smartbox-software/doc/smartbox-configuration.md

 Section name is `[mbrtud]`

-Enable this module (true or false)
+Enable this module if you want to communicate with a Modbus RTU slave

     MBRTUD_ENABLED=false